 - A sign of an oxytocin deficiency is aggression

 - A natural antidepressant from the social aspect

 - It helps build trust and attachment between individuals

-Serotonin affects mood, the ability to learn, and memory.
+Serotonin affects mood and the ability to learn and remember.

-It is important in how to fight depression and helps you feel confident.
+It is important in how to fight depression and helps with feelings of confidence.

-As you scroll down you will find where I list more natural ways of boosting serotonin.
+As you scroll down you will find where I list natural ways of boosting serotonin.